gracelang/language/spec.md

 to mean B conforms to A; that is, that B has all of the methods of A, and perhaps additional methods (and that the corresponding methods have conforming signatures).
-This can also be read as “B is a subtype of A”, “A is a supertype of B”.
+This can also be read as “B is a subtype of A”, or “A is a supertype of B”.

 We now define the conformance relation more rigorously.
 This section draws heavily on the wording of the Modula-3 report @Modula3.